ixy-languages/ixy.rs/README.md

 ixy.rs is a Rust rewrite of the [ixy](https://github.com/emmericp/ixy) userspace network driver.
 It is designed to be readable, idiomatic Rust code.
 It supports Intel 82599 10GbE NICs (`ixgbe` family).
+Check out [our paper](https://www.net.in.tum.de/fileadmin/bibtex/publications/theses/2018-ixy-rust.pdf) to read about the details of our implementation.

 ## Features

 * less than 2000 lines of Rust code for the driver and two sample applications
-* simple API to use, see this README
+* simple API to use
 * super fast, can forward > 26 million packets per second on a single 3.3 GHz CPU core
 * documented code